phpMussel/phpMussel/_docs/readme.ar.md

  - You have read and agree to the Terms of Service of Virus Total and its API.
 The Terms of Service of Virus Total and its API can be found [Here](https://www.virustotal.com/en/about/terms-of-service/).
  - You have read and you understand, at a minimum, the preamble of the Virus Total Public API documentation (everything after "VirusTotal Public API v2.0" but before "Contents").
 The Virus Total Public API documentation can be found [Here](https://www.virustotal.com/en/documentation/public-api/).

-Note: If scanning files using the Virus Total API is disabled, you won't need to review any of the directives in this category (`virustotal`), because none of them will do anything if this is disabled.
+Note: If scanning files using the Virus Total API is disabled, you won't need to review any of the directives in this category ("virustotal"), because none of them will do anything if this is disabled.
 To acquire a Virus Total API key, from anywhere on their website, click the "Join our Community" link located towards the top-right of the page, enter in the information requested, and click "Sign up" when done.
-Follow all instructions supplied, and when you've got your public API key, copy/paste that public API key to the `vt_public_api_key` directive of the `"phpmussel.ini"` configuration file.
+Follow all instructions supplied, and when you've got your public API key, copy/paste that public API key to the "vt_public_api_key" directive of the ""phpmussel.ini"" configuration file.

 "vt_suspicion_level"
 - By default, phpMussel will restrict which files it scans using the Virus Total API to those files that it considers "suspicious".
-You can optionally adjust this restriction by changing the value of the `vt_suspicion_level` directive.
+You can optionally adjust this restriction by changing the value of the "vt_suspicion_level" directive.
-- `0`: Files are only considered suspicious if, upon being scanned by phpMussel using its own signatures, they are deemed to carry a heuristic weight.
+- "0": Files are only considered suspicious if, upon being scanned by phpMussel using its own signatures, they are deemed to carry a heuristic weight.
 This would effectively mean that use of the Virus Total API would be for a second opinion for when phpMussel suspects that a file may potentially be malicious, but can't entirely rule out that it may also potentially be benign (non-malicious) and therefore would otherwise normally not block it or flag it as being malicious.
-- `1`: Files are considered suspicious if, upon being scanned by phpMussel using its own signatures, they are deemed to carry a heuristic weight, if they're known to be executable (PE files, Mach-O files, ELF/Linux files, etc), or if they're known to be of a format that could potentially contain executable data (such as executable macros, DOC/DOCX files, archive files such as RARs, ZIPS and etc).
+- "1": Files are considered suspicious if, upon being scanned by phpMussel using its own signatures, they are deemed to carry a heuristic weight, if they're known to be executable (PE files, Mach-O files, ELF/Linux files, etc), or if they're known to be of a format that could potentially contain executable data (such as executable macros, DOC/DOCX files, archive files such as RARs, ZIPS and etc).
 This is the default and recommended suspicion level to apply, effectively meaning that use of the Virus Total API would be for a second opinion for when phpMussel doesn't initially find anything malicious or wrong with a file that it considers to be suspicious and therefore would otherwise normally not block it or flag it as being malicious.
-- `2`: All files are considered suspicious and should be scanned using the Virus Total API.
+- "2": All files are considered suspicious and should be scanned using the Virus Total API.
 I don't generally recommend applying this suspicion level, due to the risk of reaching your API quota much quicker than would otherwise be the case, but there are certain circumstances (such as when the webmaster or hostmaster has very little faith or trust whatsoever in any of the uploaded content of their users) where this suspicion level could be appropriate.
 With this suspicion level, all files not normally blocked or flagged as being malicious would be scanned using the Virus Total API.
 Note, however, that phpMussel will cease using the Virus Total API when your API quota has been reached (regardless of suspicion level), and that your quota will likely be reached much faster when using this suspicion level.

 Note: Regardless of suspicion level, any files that are either blacklisted or whitelisted by phpMussel won't be scanned using the Virus Total API, because those such files would've already been declared as either malicious or benign by phpMussel by the time that they would've otherwise been scanned by the Virus Total API, and therefore, additional scanning wouldn't be required.
 The ability of phpMussel to scan files using the Virus Total API is intended to build further confidence for whether a file is malicious or benign in those circumstances where phpMussel itself isn't entirely certain as to whether a file is malicious or benign.